 The Owner Trustee and the Certificate Registrar and any of their respective agents may treat the Person in whose name this Certificate is registered as the owner hereof for all purposes, and none of the Owner Trustee, the Certificate Registrar, or any such agent shall be affected by any notice to the contrary.

-The obligations and responsibilities created by the Trust Agreement and the Trust created thereby shall terminate upon the payment to Certificate of all amounts required to be paid to them pursuant to the Trust Agreement and the disposition of all property held as part of the Trust Property.
+The obligations and responsibilities created by the Trust Agreement and the Trust created thereby shall terminate upon the payment to the Certificate Holders Holder of all amounts required to be paid to them pursuant to the Trust Agreement and the disposition of all property held as part of the Trust Property.

 IN WITNESS WHEREOF, the Owner Trustee, on behalf of the Trust and not in its individual capacity, has caused this Certificate to be duly executed.

+Dated: December 21, 1999 J.M.
+OWNER November 17, 2000

-Dated: TRUST
+BALI I TRUST

 By: WILMINGTON TRUST COMPANY,